brklntmhwk/npkb/Documentation.md

 ### Appearance
 You can change appearance such as font size, layout, color theme, etc. See "Community Plugins > Minimal Theme Settings" for more details.

 As for things the Minimal Theme Settings cannot handle, you can also customize CSS in `.obsidian/snippets/global.css`.
 In that case, note that you need to have a code editor in your local (e.g., [VSCode](https://code.visualstudio.com/)) because it's impossible to open it from this vault.
 Incidentally, you can see class names via the developer console Obsidian offers.
-(Press `Ctrl(⌘) + Shift(⌥) + I` )
+(Press `Ctrl(⌘) + Shift(⇧) + I` )
 ## Tips
 >[!info]+ Note
 > You will only see tips on what are unique to this vault.
 For more basic or common tips about Obsidian, consult [the official doc](https://help.obsidian.md/Home) .